GraphicsProgramming/blog/blog/2025/2025-01-10-fft-bloom-optimized-to-the-bone-in-nabla/index.md

 $640 = \frac {1280} 2$ actual packed columns in our image.

 $192 = \frac {384} 2$ packed columns to each side are in the padding area.
-Running an FFT along these columns either yields $0$ (if we use zero padding) or can be retrieved later since it's going to be exactly equal to one of the actual packed columns we run an FFT along.
+Running an FFT along these columns either yields $0$ (if we use zero padding) or can be retrieved later since it's going to be exactly equal to one of the actual packed columns we run an FFT along (if we use mirror padding).

 So when running the FFT along the $y$-axis, we only need to run $640$ FFTs of length $1024$ (we still need to pad along the $y$-axis).
 The result of this operation will yield $1280$ columns of length $512$.

-Similarly, in the next step when running an FFT along the $x$-axis, we will need to run $512$ (this time we can't pack them since they're already complex) FFTs of length $2048$.
-The padding along the $y$-axis was done automatically by our HW sampler, but this time we must do the padding by hand, either setting zeros or retrieving mirrored values in the padding area.
+Similarly, in the next step when running an FFT along the $x$-axis, we will need to run $512$ (this time we can't pack them since they're already complex) FFTs of length $2048$ (this time padding $1280$ up to
+$2048$).
+The padding along the $y$-axis
+was done automatically by our HW sampler, but this time we must do the padding by hand, either setting zeros or retrieving mirrored values in the padding area.

 So that's  $640$ FFTs of length $1024$ followed by $512$ FFTs of length $2048$ if we run $y$-axis first.
 The same math yields $360$ FFTs of length $2048$ followed by $1024$ FFTs of length $1024$ if